NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/letters-in-other-languages.md

 ## How to send letters in other languages

-### 1. Create your templates
+### Create your templates

 You're responsible for translating your message content.
 NHS Notify does not offer a translation service.

-Create your messages using standard templates.
+Create your messages using the 'standard letter' template type.

-You’ll need to include both the English version and the translated version in a single template.
+Include both the English version and the translated version in a single template.

 The letter will be on double-sided paper.

 Aim to keep your message content to 2 double-sided sheets to save costs.
+This will include:

-This will include the English version on one double-sided sheet and the translation on another double-sided sheet.
+- the English version on one double-sided sheet
+- the translation on another double-sided sheet

-### 2. Find recipients who need letters in other languages
+### We'll check for recipients who need letters in other languages

-NHS Notify checks recipients’ language preferences in PDS.

 You can decide whether to message recipients based on their language preferences.

+NHS Notify checks who needs letters in other languages, but we’ll only send them these if you've created a template that matches.

-We’ll send the letter with the translation and the English version if you've given us the translation and PDS says it's the recipient's preferred language.
+We’ll send the translation (along with the English version) if:

+- you've given us the translation
+- PDS confirms there are recipients who need messages in this language

-We’ll send the letter in English if you've not given us the translation, even if PDS says the recipient has another preferred language.
+We’ll send the letter in English if you've not given us the translation, even if PDS says recipients need messages in other languages.